Anatomy and physiology

 Introduction

-Let’s take a closer look at this fascinating topic.
+Let’s take a closer look at this process.

 Structure of sperm